pyvista/pyvista-tutorial/README.md

 At the end of the tutorial users will be able to

-- Use PyVista effectively to plotting 3D visualizations
+- Use PyVista effectively to create 3D visualizations.
 - Understand the basic class structure of PyVista.

 ## Keywords